jqphu/blog/data/blog/pocket-universe-chapter-2-bali.md

 I found myself in Bali, Indonesia with one goal and one goal only - find an idea for my startup.

-I had just finished a three month accelerator (HF0) in Miami where I tried a variety of ideas with my co-founder.
+I had just finished a three month accelerator (HF0) in Miami where I tried a variety of ideas.
 Despite learning a lot, all of the ideas amounted to nothing.
+I had just left my job at Meta where I was newly promoted to a Staff Engineer (E6) to pursue this startup but we had no idea what we were doing.
 Nish (my co-founder) and I needed to decide what we were going to work on.
-I had just left my job at Meta where I was newly promoted to a Staff Engineer (E6) to pursue this startup but we had no idea what we were doing.
 We decided to shut ourselves away from the world by flying to Bali and focus entirely on the startup.
 This blog post is my account of how the three months went!

 ### Jun 15th - Touchdown in Bali
-Nish and I were excited to continue working in crypto but we watched enough y-combinator videos to know that we needed to solve a real problem.
+Nish and I were excited to continue working in crypto but we watched enough YC videos to know that we needed to solve a real problem.
+No hypothetical use-case that would be realized in a year.
 A problem that the market would pull from us that only we could solve.

 The plan was pretty simple.
-Spend the first 6 weeks working on wondering, find an idea and validate it in the next 6 weeks.
+Spend the first 6 weeks learning and trying things.
+Then pick an idea and validate it in the next 6 weeks.
-We needed to first get more knowledge on what are the killer use-cases in crypto, what is the user experience like, what opportunities to solve real problems do we see.
-I did this through doing Macro Engineering Fellowship (https://0xmacro.com/engineering-fellowship) and learning more about smart contracts.
+I decided to start by doing Macro Engineering Fellowship (https://0xmacro.com/engineering-fellowship) and learning more about smart contracts.
 Nish went on a grand tour of crypto writing [one pagers](https://nishthenomad.notion.site/Product-Scrapbook-5946d2e0ed5c4c019bba249cde58d64c) about DeFi, ZeroKnowledge Proofs, Stablecoins!

 We had some ideas:
 * Reputation system for DeFi for better loans
 * Lending based on future income
 * Transferring ETH safely without typos

 However, none of them 10x.
 None of them felt **real**.

 ## June 29th - Time to Code!